 Early cashbooks and catalogues of books from when Macmillan were based in Cambridge at Trinity Street can be found in the Bowes & Bowes Archive.

-- The collection has been catalogued and is available to search on our online catalogue.
+- The collection is also available to search on our online catalogue.

 - Due to the size of the collection, there are a number of handlists available, arranged in alphabetical order: